-To add these contacts to a list or tag, check off the contact you want to focus on, and towards the bottom of the screen on the left-hand side, you can select "Add to List" or "Manage Tags."
+To add these contacts to a list or tag, check off the contact you want to focus on, and towards the bottom of the screen in the left-hand corner, you can select "Add to List" or "Manage Tags."

 Often Bounces and Opt-outs get an adverse reaction but try to see the positives for what they are.
 For example, Opt-outs are contacts you know are not interested in what you are selling.
 We shouldn't be wasting our time or energy sending to contacts that are not interested in your work.